thalamicseg/thomas_new/README.md

 a. support for conventional T1 MPRAGE (see Usage below)

-b. support for Mac installs (automatic detection, skips PICSL-MALF)
+b. support for Mac installs (automatic detection,  PICSL-MALF not required)

 c. creates left and right directories for output (bilateral processing is default, see Output below)